UCSC-Treehouse/lib-prep-visualization/README.md

 ## Process data

-The process script merges multiple compendia expression and metadata files into a single Anndata object and runs UMAP for dimensionality reduction.
+The `scripts/process_data.py` script merges multiple compendia expression and metadata files into a single Anndata object and runs UMAP for dimensionality reduction.
 This script will prepare data for plotting.
 The output is stored in a .hd5ad file which is compatible with the scanpy library and the UCSC Cell Browser.

 ### Configuration format